alexandmi/PINN-Notebooks/README.md

 ## Create the loss function method

 The loss function method is created by the user just like any other python method.
 For the rest of the doc we'll be conventionally calling it `pde()`.
-It needs to have 2 parameters, x and y, and return the standard form of the DE.
-The DE contains different forms of x and y, and also their derivatives, which need to be calculated.
+It needs to have 2 parameters, `x` and `y`, and return the standard form of the DE.
+The DE contains different forms of `x` and `y`, and also their derivatives, which need to be calculated.
 Derivatives are handled by the `differentiation` module.

 ### First derivatives
 The first derivatives are calculated with the `jacobian()` method of class 	`Gradients`, or `Grad` for short.
 It takes 4 parameters: